tomicva1/kppro_project/README.md

 kppro_project

 How to start..
+In terminal call:

+docker-compose build
-In terminal call docker: cd docker docker-compose build docker-compose up
+docker-compose up